-iShot® is a registered TRADE MARK and PATENT PENDING of MONETTI SRL property.
+iShot® is a registered TRADE and MARK PATENT APPROVED (pct) of MONETTI SRL property.

-iShot® is a registered TRADE MARK and PATENT PENDING of MONETTI SRL property.
+iShot® is a registered TRADE MARK and PATENT APPROVED (pct) of MONETTI SRL property.

 INFORMATION PURSUANT TO THE RULES OF THE U.E.
 REGULATION No. 2016/679 (so-called GDPR)